How Much Do Travel Nurses Make in 2026?

 See transparent job listings →

 Your nursing specialty has the biggest impact on weekly pay.
-Critical care and procedural specialties consistently command the highest rates due to acuity and certification requirements.
+CRNAs (Certified Registered Nurse Anesthetists) are the highest earners in travel nursing, commanding $3,500–$7,000+ per week.
+Critical care, procedural, and advanced practice specialties consistently command premium rates due to acuity, certification requirements, and limited supply.

 Location significantly affects travel nurse pay.
-States with high cost of living, nurse shortages, or seasonal demand spikes pay the most.
+States with high cost of living, nurse-to-patient ratio laws, and seasonal demand spikes pay the most.
+California dominates due to mandatory nurse ratios (Title 22) that create constant demand.

 StateAvg Weekly PayWhy It Pays More